15 of The Best Hamburg Attractions

 5. Planten un Blomen

 You can have a plan without a plan when visiting Planten un Blomen.
 This massive green space in Hamburg is home to a multitude of fun Hamburg attractions to visit.
 Just by itself, Planten un Blomen is a beautiful park that many locals and tourists come to relax – especially if the sun is shining.
 There’s also several botanical gardens dotted around the 47 hectares of greenery.
 And if all that wasn’t enough for a full day out, you can always treat yourself with a visit to the includes several botanical gardens inside and the Tierpark Hagenbeck zoo.
+Have a browse through all of the best bars in Hamburg for during your stay.

 6. Harbour Boat Tours